CarrotRobotics/CarrotRobotics/README.md

 By combining artificial intelligence models, population data analysis, and urban simulation technologies, the platform predicts residential allocation strategies and supports data-driven decision-making for sustainable urban development.

----

-# 📚 Publications

-Selected publications and research works will be updated here.